-Curaçao is a beautiful and largely flat island, about 40 miles (64km) in length.
-The southern coastline is scattered with spectacular bays, beaches, and secluded coves.
-The northern shore is more rugged, with the wind and rough surf pounding the more weather-beaten terrain.
+Curacao is a beautiful and largely flat island, about 40 miles (64km) in length.
+The southern coastline is scattered with spectacular bays, beaches, and secluded coves, while the northern shore is more rugged, with the wind and rough surf pounding the weather-beaten terrain.

 On land there are several interesting sites to visit.
-There are the Hato Caves with ancient stalagmites and stalactites; the protected wildlife reserves of Christoffel Park, encompassing Mount Christoffel, the highest point on the island, with fantastic views over the island from among the park's exotic flowers, bent trees, and blue iguanas; and the dramatic caverns carved out of the limestone cliffs by the crashing waves within Shete Boka National Park.
+There are the Hato Caves and their ancient stalagmites and stalactites; the protected wildlife reserves of Christoffel Park, encompassing Mount Christoffel, which are the highest point on the destination and offer fantastic views over the island from among the park's exotic flowers, bent trees, and blue iguanas; and the dramatic caverns carved out of the limestone cliffs by the crashing waves within Shete Boka National Park.

 Many of the beautiful Dutch buildings have been adapted to life in a hot and breezy climate and sport Caribbean-style shutters, porches, and verandas, lending further charm to the cheerfully painted historic structures.

 Whether the days are spent in sun-soaked relaxation or by taking advantage of the endless activities on offer, on land or in the water, when the sun begins to set the trend is to slip into one of the bars, where happy hour is just the beginning of the night to come.

 We are looking for contributors for our Curacao travel guide.
 If you are a local, a regular traveller to Curacao or a travel professional with time to contribute and answer occasional forum questions, please contact us.